philippe9/microfront-base/README.md

 ## New micro project

 - Run at the root ng g application user-core --skip-install=true
+- Add aot:true in the object of the project in angular.json, user-core->architect->build->options (add it here)
-- Then run ng add @angular-architects/module-federation --project user-core --port 3000
+- Then run ng add @angular-architects/module-federation --project user-core --port 3000(new port)
+- Add entry point in shell

 ## New Library project